adamculp/php-security-checker/README.md

 # php-security-checker

-The objective is to provide a quick report of PHP security alerts, based on the contents from a given composer.lock file, in an easy to use Docker image.
+The objective is to provide a quick report of known PHP security alerts, based on the contents from a given composer.lock file, in an easy to use Docker image.

 More specifically this image provides an easy interface to use:

 - sensiolabs/security-checker

+IMPORTANT: This tool makes no claims of being an exhaustive reference of security issues.
+As such, it is merely a tool to highlight possibilities, and should not be relied upon as a sole reference.

 ## Usage